 In research , published yesterday in Nature, a team of New Zealand researchers has shown for the first time how microplastics behave in the atmosphere, and how they contribute to climate change.
-Particles suspended in the air in the form of aerosols (dust, soot, sea spray) usually disperse or absorb sunlight.
+Particles suspended in the air in the form of aerosols (dust, soot, sea spray) usually scatter or absorb sunlight.
 Microplastics do both.

 A worrying phenomenon, still in its early stages